 Block #19: and finally the yellow

-Although, as part of building Saffron Marigold, our lives have been defined by this work for almost a decade now, it never ceases to amaze me how these beautiful linen come to life one block at a time.
-I am excited to bring this very traditional and handmade craft form to you via the internet and would love to hear from you.
+As part of building Saffron Marigold, our lives have been defined by this work for almost a decade now, yet it never ceases to amaze me how these beautiful linens come to life one block at a time.
+I am excited to bring this very traditional and handmade craft form to you and would love to hear from you.
 You can comment below.

 Also, if you know someone who would appreciate this work, please do share with them.